PennHealthX/pennhealthx.github.io/src/events.template.md

 - Lessons and experiences from physician entrepreneurs

 Sessions are highly interactive and case-based, with students working in teams throughout the series to develop a healthcare innovation and ultimately pitch their idea to win prizes! **Everyone can participate!
 No prior experience in entrepreneurship, business, or engineering is required.
 Dinner or snacks provided at every session.** Whether you already have an idea for a medical innovation or are simply curious about entrepreneurship, this is an opportunity to learn from experts, explore the entrepreneurial process, and get hands-on experience developing a healthcare innovation.

+## Starting a Private Practice in Dermatology with Dr. Evan Rieder 🍕
+PennHealthX is excited to invite you to a **lunch talk** with Dr. Evan Rieder who will share his journey **transitioning from academic medicine to opening his very own private practice dermatology clinic in NYC**.

+**Evan Rieder, MD** is a Perelman School of Medicine alumni and is one of three physicians to be dual board-certified in psychiatry and dermatology.
+He completed his residency at NYU and was a full-time faculty member for seven years before moving to private practice.
+Two years ago, he opened his very own clinic based in Tribeca and is eager to share his journey of starting his business.
+Today, he still utilizes his training in psychiatry and integrates it into his daily practice as a dermatologist.

+Lunch (Don Barriga) will be provided!

+📍Location: 511
+📆 Date: Tuesday, 9/29 at 12-1pm